 Whereas the gentler ceramic rod is equally effective but will not reduce the lifespan of your knife’s blade.
 Due to its softer approach to honing, ceramic rods are better suited to thinner blades, and those made of softer steel.

-Honing of your kitchen knives should be part of your routine in the kitchen, scheduling time to keep your blades in peak condition between use.
+Honing of your kitchen knives should be part of your routine in the kitchen, scheduling time to keep your blades in peak condition between uses.

 With this routine, your knives will always be ready to perform, cut, slice, chop or filet, at the optimum level of sharpness with a moment’s notice.

-If you’re a weekend chef, honing probably won’t make your food taste as good as a Michelin star restaurant, but it will make the preparation stage a lot easier and more enjoyable.
+If you’re a weekend chef and you hone your knife surface regularly, it probably won’t make your food taste as good as a Michelin star restaurant, but it will make the preparation stage a lot easier and more enjoyable.
 And cooking is a passion that should always be enjoyed.